Using the Shared GPU Infrastructure

 To use devcontainers within your team sub-folder create a directory: .devcontainer

-sudo mkdir .devcontainer
+mkdir .devcontainer

 Within the directory create a file: devcontainer.json